-- Maintains tax policies to foster capital investment; appropriate treatment of depreciation, interest expenses, and research expenditures to ensure capital intensive manufacturers -- such as paper and wood products companies — invest in new and more efficient equipment.
+- Business investment.
+Appropriate treatment of depreciation, interest expenses, and research expenditures to ensure capital intensive manufacturers — such as paper and wood products companies — invest in new and more efficient equipment.

-- Reforms international tax rules to include a competitive territorial tax system that would allow U.S. companies to compete on a level playing field in global markets.
+- International tax rules.
+The U.S. international tax rules should be reformed to include a competitive territorial tax system like those of many other countries, which would allow U.S.-based companies to compete on a level playing field in vital global markets.

 - Employees benefit provisions.
 Favorable treatment of employee health insurance benefits and employee retirement contributions are integral to the forest products industry's continued ability to provide these benefits to its workforce.